BelledonneCommunications/linphone-sdk/README.md

 Simply re-invoking `cmake --build .` in your build directory should update your SDK.
 If compilation fails, you may need to rebuilding everything by erasing your build directory and restarting your build as explained above.

-## Customizing features
+## Customizing the build

-The SDK can be customized by passing `-D` options to CMake when configuring the project.
+The SDK compilation can be customized by passing `-D` options to CMake when configuring the project.
 If you know the options you want to use, just pass them to CMake.

 Otherwise, you can use the `cmake-gui` or `ccmake` commands to configure all the available options interactively.

-### Important customization options

-Some customization are particularly important:

- 1. `CMAKE_BUILD_TYPE`: By default it is set to `RelWithDebInfo` to build in release mode keeping the debug information.
-You might want to set it to `Debug` to ease the debugging.
-On Android, use `ASAN` to make a build linking with the Android Adress Sanitizer (https://github.com/google/sanitizers/wiki/AddressSanitizerOnAndroid).
- 2. `LINPHONESDK_PLATFORM`: The platform for which you want to build the Linphone SDK.
-It must be one of: `Android`, `IOS`, Raspberry or Desktop (default value).
+The following options control the cpu architectures built for a target platform:
- 3. `LINPHONESDK_ANDROID_ARCHS`: A comma-separated list of the architectures for which you want to build the Android Linphone SDK for.
+- `LINPHONESDK_ANDROID_ARCHS`: A comma-separated list of the architectures for which you want to build the Android Linphone SDK for.
- 4. `LINPHONESDK_IOS_ARCHS`: Same as `LINPHONESDK_ANDROID_ARCHS` but for an iOS build.
+- `LINPHONESDK_IOS_ARCHS`: Same as `LINPHONESDK_ANDROID_ARCHS` but for an iOS build.
- 5. `LINPHONESDK_IOS_BASE_URL`: The base of the URL that will be used to download the zip file of the SDK.
+- `LINPHONESDK_IOS_BASE_URL`: The base of the URL that will be used to download the zip file of the SDK.
- 6. `LINPHONESDK_UWP_ARCHS`: Same as `LINPHONESDK_ANDROID_ARCHS` but for an UWP build.
+- `LINPHONESDK_UWP_ARCHS`: Same as `LINPHONESDK_ANDROID_ARCHS` but for an UWP build.

+These ON/OFF options control the enablement of important features of the SDK, which have an effect on the size of produced size object code:
+- `ENABLE_VIDEO`: enablement of video call features.
+- `ENABLE_ADVANCED_IM`: enablement of group chat and secure IM features
+- `ENABLE_ZRTP`: enablement of ZRTP ciphering
+- `ENABLE_DB_STORAGE`: enablement of database storage for IM.
+- `ENABLE_VCARD`: enablement of Vcard features.
+- `ENABLE_MKV`: enablement of Matroska video file reader/writer.

 ## Licensing: GPL third parties versus non GPL third parties